Having an incident where you have aphasia is life changing. You can feel completely disconnected.

 Our charity is led by people with aphasia, volunteers and trustees.

 Barbara is passionate about building up friendships and support for people with aphasia.
-Barbara was formerly a Speech and Language Therapist before setting up the charity and becoming the Chair of Trustees in 2017.
+Barbara worked as a Speech and Language Therapist before setting up the charity and becoming the Chair of Trustees in 2017.